Richard J. Hayes: Early life

-Hayes was born in Abbeyfeale, Co.
-Limerick in 1902 and grew up in Claremorris, Co.
-Mayo.
+Hayes was born in Abbeyfeale, County Limerick in 1902 and grew up in Claremorris, County Mayo.
 He was educated at Clongowes Wood College and Trinity College Dublin.

 Cryptologist

 It's not clear how Hayes, who joined the National Library with a degree in languages from Trinity College Dublin (TCD) was identified by army intelligence as a codebreaker.
 Colonel Dan Bryan, head of Ireland's G2 intelligence service, made the initial approaches to the newly appointed director in 1940 when a cipher was found on the first German agent to be captured in Ireland, Wilhelm Preetz.
 Hayes made significant progress in breaking the code and in February 1941, at the behest of Éamon de Valera, he was given an office and three lieutenants to decode wireless messages being covertly transmitted from a house in north Dublin owned by the German legation.
 One of his staff was Kevin Boland, son of the then justice minister Gerald Boland.
 The operation was so secret that the younger Boland was instructed not to tell his father what he was doing.

 One of the most notorious German spies interned in Ireland during the war, Günther Schütz, described him as "absolutely brilliant".
 As far as Schütz and the other German spies whose cells he entered during the Emergency knew, their quiet-spoken and polite interrogator was "Captain Grey", a mysterious military figure always accompanied by another intelligence officer.
 Only a handful of people in G2 military intelligence knew that "Captain Grey", one of the most important and prolific code-breakers of the second World War, was not a military man at all.

 Members of MI5 believed "his gifts amounted almost to genius" and described him as Ireland's "greatest unsung hero".
 The US Office of Strategic Services (OSS) characterised him as "a colossus of a man".

 It is only in recent years that the importance and extent of Hayes's work has become known.
 During the war his own family didn't know the nature of his role with military intelligence.
-His daughter Faerie, aged seven when the war broke out, only learnt recently that her father used her school exercise book to decode complex German ciphers.
+He may have used one of his daughter's school exercise book to decode complex German ciphers.
 Even Günther Schütz went to his grave in 1991 still believing that it was another man, Commandant de Butléir, who was responsible for identifying his microdot codes – the first cryptologist in the world to do so.